-Discussion point 4: Do you support the proposal 4 in the summary paper [20], i.e. introduce an explicit capability to indicate when the UE is a RedCap UE (as per option 1).?
+Discussion point 4: Do you support the proposal 4 in the summary paper [20], i.e. introduce an explicit capability bit to indicate RedCap UE in the UE capability when the UE is a RedCap UE (as per option 1).?
 If not, please justify your response.